upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

 These observations align with the structural distribution visible in Figure 1.

-## Structural Asymmetry in Governance
+## Structural asymmetry in governance

 When the matrix and the challenge table are considered together, a structural asymmetry becomes visible: